learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 // => ["Los Angeles", "New York", "San Francisco"]
 ```

-We created a new array instead of modifying the original one — our `coolCities`
+We created a new `Array` instead of modifying the original one — our `coolCities`
-array was untouched.
+`Array` was untouched.
 We can also use the spread operator to add a new item to
-the end of an array without modifying the original:
+the end of an `Array` without modifying the original:

 ```js
 const coolCats = ['Hobbes', 'Felix', 'Tom'];